gabosotob/pingpongscore/project/tasks.md

 - [ ] Make two commits
 - [ ] Make branches for specific features
-- [ ] Merge all branches into main branch
+- [ ] Merge all branches into the main branch

 ### 6. You must have at least one test